-All Student Representatives sit on the Junior Members’ Association committee.
-The Student Reps are expected to attend to meetings of the Junior Members' Association (JMA) Committee.
+All Student Representatives sit on the Junior Members’ Association Committee.
+The Representatives are expected to attend to meetings of the Junior Members' Association (JMA) Committee where possible.
 The Committee generally meets once per term.
-All Reps can attend if they wish but will be expected to contribute to each of these meetings and will be invited to submit items for JMA Committee agendas.
+All Representatives will be expected to contribute to each of these meetings and will be invited to submit items for meeting agendas.

 Due to the nature of the role, the Secretaries must be students at one of the London BPTC Providers.
 Debating and Mooting activities at Providers outside London can be organised by the Student Representative(s) for that institution and are welcome to liaise with the Secretaries regarding local competition opportunities.

 All students are automatically members of this Association, unless they choose not to be, and remain so for two year's post-Call.
 All pupil members of the Inn are automatically members of the Association, unless they choose not to be, regardless of how many years post Call their pupillage commences.

 The Association aims to represent and promote the views of our students and junior members, encourage better links between the senior and junior members of the Inn.
 As well as organise social and educational activities for students and junior members.